bearfighting/schema-transformation-toolkit/docs/development/typescript-parser-preprocess.md

 The code does not need a large rewrite immediately.
 The important part is to preserve the architectural direction now, so future multi-file support remains additive rather than disruptive.

+## Maintenance Rule

+- keep this file focused on layer boundaries and architectural intent
+- put task ordering and near-term implementation tracking in the checklist
+- put concrete supported and unsupported examples in the cases document